Stacey Castor: Death

 Castor was found dead in her cell on the morning of June 11, 2016.
-It was not immediately apparent how she died and the manner of her death was listed as undetermined.
-It was later determined by the D.A.'s office that Castor died of a heart attack, with no evidence of suicide or foul play.
+It was not immediately apparent how she died and the manner of her death was listed as undetermined; it was later determined by the D.A.'s office that she died of a heart attack, with no evidence of suicide or foul play.

 Television film

 Stacey Castor's story was adapted into the Lifetime film, Poisoned Love: The Stacey Castor Story, as part of its "Ripped from the Headlines" feature-film series; this made-for-television film was first transmitted on February 1, 2020.
 The film starred Nia Vardalos as Castor.